riverhuang1107/everai_documentation/Example/en/Stable_Diffusion_1.5_with_private_volume.md

 ### Load model

-If the `stable-diffusion-v1-5` model file already exists in your local debugging environment, you can get the local path of the volume `stable-diffusion-v1-5` through the `everai volume get` command.
+If the `Stable Diffusion 1.5` model file already exists in your local debugging environment, you can get the local path of the volume `stable-diffusion-v1-5` through the `everai volume get` command.
 Copy the model file to the local path where the volume is located.

 ```bash
 everai volume get stable-diffusion-v1-5